susannahd/local_reporting/README.md

 Therefore, pulling the slider all the way to 0 indicates "This variable is not important at all to prioritizing a city for on-the-ground reporting" and excludes it entirely.

+#Feedback
-If you have any questions, please contact me.
+If you have any questions or feedback, please contact me.